Guan-Erjia/slate-vue3/docs/pages/comps/slate.md

 ## renderLeaf

-Render leaf nodes and return Vnode based on the passed text and leaf parameters
+Render leaf nodes and return `VNode` based on the passed text and leaf parameters

 ```typescript
 export interface RenderLeafProps {